My story of a successful woman who fell is also the tale of a troubled inmate who rose.

 Through Safe Harbor, I helped hardened inmates develop compassion and responsibility.
 I offered well-adjusted dogs to local families.

-Tall, confident and cool, John Manard, a convicted murderer, noticed me.
-Regulations couldn’t smother the innocent smoldering between us.
-Safeguards designed to prevent such indiscretions fanned the flames.
-All fun and games until, under the nose of authority, I smuggled him out of Lansing Prison… in a dog crate.
+Socially engineered safeguards designed to prevent indiscretions only fanned the flames.
+What began as fun and games under the nose of authority turned criminal when I smuggled him out of Lansing Prison in a dog crate.

-A police helicopter spotlight illuminated our fugitive run.
-Driven like dogs, we raced down a dark Tennessee highway into the inevitable.
-Heavily armed officers pushed us into a tree at 100 miles per hour.
+A police helicopter illuminated our fugitive run.
+Like dogs, heavily armed officers bolted us into a tree at 100 miles per hour.

-Just the beginning, I went to prison where death, desertion and divorce were my visitors.
-Stripped bare and stripped of duty, within my story of ruin, I discovered who I wanted to be.
-I found freedom in the most unexpected place… behind bars.
+Convicted, I went to prison where, shockingly, I felt no longer invisible.
+Within my story of ruin, I discovered who I needed to be.
+I found freedom behind bars.

 the year I became a number and a face everyone recognized but no one knew not even me who knew less than nothing of the woman buried inside a turning point that year that was really more than a year the year I lived on peanut butter, mail call, visiting day the year I sank into the deep muck of depression, fears and fate the year when I felt I wasn’t entitled to smile or dream the year when the darkness settled and waters became clear and deep the year I learned that hope is blue like a springtime sky and prayer is purple bold and royal and everywhere the year I was just a number 86519 the year I became me who was always hidden inside...